Skip to main menu Skip to main content Skip to footer content

 1. Segment patients based on why they stopped coming back.

-Once you’ve identified your lost patients, it’s essential to understand why these patients went inactive to develop an effective plan to win them back.
+Once you’ve identified your lost to follow-up patients, it’s essential to understand why these patients went inactive to develop an effective plan to win them back.
 If you cannot tell why a patient went inactive based on their histories, it might be worth sending out an incentivized survey requesting they answer a few key questions regarding their inactivity.
 Include a worthy discount that would motivate patients to respond; after all, the most important part of this step is getting answers.
 Your findings could aid your practice in determining who to contact so you don’t waste time and resources on dead ends.

 1. Address ways to entice them to come back based on why they left.